Learn the In’s and Out’s of Session Hijacking and How to Protect Yourself & Your Website Users

 1. Use HTTPS On Your Entire Site

-As we’ve seen, using HTTPS only on login pages won’t keep you fully keep you safe from session hijacking.
+As we’ve seen, using HTTPS only on login pages won’t keep you fully safe from session hijacking.
 Use SSL/TLS on your entire site, to encrypt all traffic passed between parties.
 This includes the session key.
 HTTPS-everywhere is widely used by major banks and ecommerce systems because it completely prevents sniffing attacks.

 2. Use the Secure Cookie Flag